 - Later on, the winner simply got their winnings doubled.
 Given that nine songs were played with a $50/$75/$100 payout structure (in both formats; the money was just shuffled around later on), this meant a player could win a staggering $1,350 for one episode, which paled in comparison to most other shows that were on the air in '75.

-- Around September 8, the bonus changed again to have the winner pick one of three categories, then hear the melody of a song.
-The lyrics of that portion were then shown, albeit with ten words missing, and the player had 30 seconds to put them in their right places.
+- By about September 8, the bonus changed again to have the winner pick one of three categories, then hear the melody of a song.
+The lyrics of that portion were then shown, and the player had 30 seconds to put them in their right places.
 A correct placement won $100, and getting all ten won $2,000.

 - Consolation Prize: Other than the standard parting gifts, players who were eliminated in the front game kept any money they accumulated.